All Episodes

 We need a formula.

-We need this guy behaving like everybody.
+We need this guy behaving like everybody else.

-We like Clinton.
+We need Clinton.

 Clinton did it the right way.